 If this is your first attempt at making these, then this is how to make french fried onions.
 Start off by soaking your thinly sliced onion in buttermilk for about an hour so they get evenly coated.
 Next make your dry mixture by combining flour, salt, pepper, and celery salt in a bowl.

 Then heat up your oil in a pan on the stove.
 After that take your onions from in the buttermilk, dip it into the flour mixture and then place them into the hot oil to cook.
 Cook for 3-4 minutes or until they’re lightly browned.
-Voila, that’s all you have to do to make these French Fried Onion Strings!
+Tada, that’s all you have to do to make these French Fried Onion Strings!

 The hands-on time to make French Fried Onion Strings is fairly minimal, although there is about an hour of passive time to let them soak up all the delicious buttermilk goodness.
 You can even make them ahead of time and store them in an airtight container at room temperature.